Plaza Indonesia: Grand Hyatt Jakarta

 Grand Hyatt Jakarta has 30 floors with 122 m high.
 This is the second property of Hyatt in Indonesia, after then-Hyatt-owned Aryaduta Hotel in Gambir.
 Construction of the hotel was finished in March 1991, four months after the official inauguration of the mall.
 A month later, Grand Hyatt Jakarta was inaugurated on 4 April 1991 by the Minister of Tourism, Posts, and Telecommunications, Joop Ave.
 A renovation was conducted in 2021 to refurbish the interior of the hotel.

 Keraton at the Plaza

 Keraton at the Plaza is a hotel and residential suites tower, which is 225 meters tall and has 48 floors above the ground.
 It is a franchise of Hyatt's The Unbound Collection.
-Opened on 30 April 2012, it was initially managed by Marriott International under The Luxury Collection brand until a contract aggrement expired, leaving it to be closed in 2020 as the COVID-19 pandemic strikes.
+Opened on 30 April 2012, it was initially managed by Marriott International under The Luxury Collection brand until a contract agreement expired, leaving it to be closed in 2020 as the COVID-19 pandemic strikes.
 Keraton at the Plaza reopened in late December 2024 under the new management by Hyatt.